-Paillard is a French term, meaning slicing or butterflying meat and pounding thin, offering a two-fold benefit of tenderizing and allowing a quicker cooking time.
-Chicken breasts and pork loin are two choices of meat that can take advantage of this technique and increase their versatility by a measure.
+Paillard is a French term, meaning slicing or butterflying meat and pounding thin, offering a two-fold benefit of tenderizing, and providing a quicker cooking time.
+Chicken breasts and pork loin are two choices of meat that are quite popular and can take advantage of this technique by increasing their versatility and taste.

 2 boneless skinless chicken breast, cut in half horizontally

 1 1/2 pounds mushrooms – shiitake, button, crimini

 salt & pepper

 - Place chicken breasts under plastic wrap and pound until 1/2 inch thick, salt and pepper on both sides.
 In a large sauté pan over medium-high heat, add 1 tablespoon butter and 2 teaspoons olive oil.
 After butter is melted, add chicken.

 - Sear chicken for 3 minutes, flip over and cook other side for 3 minutes, remove chicken from pan and place on a plate.

 - Add mushrooms and onions and cook for 4 minutes, stirring occasionally.
 Add zucchini and remaining butter, stir.
 Continue to cook vegetable for 3 minutes.
 Add 1/2 teaspoon salt and a pinch of black pepper, stir.

 - Place chicken back in pan and squeeze lemon juice over chicken and vegetables.
 Cook for 1 minute.
 Remove chicken and place on platter, spoon vegetables over top.
 Sprinkle entire dish with parsley and serve.
 Enjoy!